Saturday, January 14, 2012

 What makes these a crappy deal is that the fees are higher than zero, and zero is what you would pay for a debit card from your credit union, or even big, bad, mean old Bank of America (why are they bad again?
 For some reason, they never charge me any fees whatsoever, for a debit card, ATM card, checking account, whatever.
 Zero.
 Bubkis.
 Nothing).
 Even an intelligently obtained credit card with a low interest rate and low credit limit (like from Simmons First) is a better deal than a pre-paid debit card.

 And yet, people go for bad economic deals, convinced they are worthy of little else.
 And yet, the number of people living off the grid these days - people who do not use traditional banks - continues to rise.
-For millions of Americans (and our legal and illegal immigrants) thinks like prepaid debit cards, Western Union moneygrams, and money orders continue to be used in lieu of regular banks.
+For millions of Americans (and our legal and illegal immigrants) things like prepaid debit cards, Western Union moneygrams, and convenience store money orders continue to be used in lieu of regular banks.
 And the reason for this is often psychological, not legal.
 Many people - even people who are U.S. Citizens or are here legally, are convinced that banks are "not for them" but for someone else.
 So they spend 2-3 times as much on these half-assed poverty financing deals.

 The internationally acclaimed financial guru Suze "Sooze" Orman is at it again, offering a debit card to her loyal but misguided fans.
 Sooze started out pretty straightforward, telling people to save more and spend less, but that sort of advice doesn't go over well with the people who run the media.
 There is nothing to sell with such advice, is there?